aedoardo1990/EU-BikePlanner/README.md

 #### As a user I want to:

 - log in or log out of my account so that my account is safe
-- register an account so that I can add, edit or delete my bike tour plans
+- register an account so that I can create a new bike trip
 - login so that I can access my booked bike tour plans
 - view a list of all the bike routes
 - view the description and map of each route so that I can choose which route suits me